Stuck in a bad banking relationship?

 Step 2: Open a new account

-You can ask your new bank to do this part for you, or do it yourself.
-Under the government's bank account switching package, financial institutions must provide a list of your direct credit and debits for the previous 13 months, to make it easy for the new institution to set up those payments.
+Under the government's bank account switching package, your old bank must provide a list of your direct credit and debits for the previous 13 months to your new bank when your new bank asks it to.

 Step 5: Ditch the old account!